Skip to Main Content

 • Facility fees for inpatient and outpatient services (such as ambulatory surgery center) that are prior authorized.

-• Physician or certified registered nurse anesthetist administered anesthesia services such as intravenous (IV) moderate sedation and deep sedation/general anesthesia for inpatient and outpatient services.
+• Physician administered anesthesia services such as intravenous (IV) sedation and general anesthesia for inpatient and outpatient services.

 • Covered medical services related to dental services that are not provided by dentists or dental anesthetists.